octimot/StoryToolkitAI/FEATURES.md

 or Python 3.10 (tool versions newer than 0.19) installed.
 If you have a more recent version of Python installed than what is required, the tool might not start or the Resolve connection might not work!

-_Fixing Python installations:_ If you have Resolve installed on your system and it looks like you have the correct version of Python too, but the tool or the connection to Resolve still don't work, you should first try to fix your Python installation by simply re-installing it using the installer from [the official Python website] (https://www.python.org/downloads/)
+_Fixing Python installations:_ If you have Resolve installed on your system, and it looks like you have the correct version of Python too, but the tool or the connection to Resolve still don't work, you should first try to fix your Python installation by simply re-installing it using the installer from [the official Python website] (https://www.python.org/downloads/)